nicolargo/glances/docs/config.rst

 .. code-block:: ini

     [global]
-    # Does Glances should check if a newer version is available on Pypi ?
+    # Does Glances should check if a newer version is available on PyPI?
     check_update=true

 Each plugin, export module and application monitoring process (AMP) can have a section.
 Below an example for the CPU plugin:

 .. code-block:: ini